micoxion/AttoviaWiki/content/Attovian Society/Zoher Calendar.md

 ### Kragday
 Named after [[Deities/Krag the Quick|Krag the Quick]].
 ### Mosday
-Long since shortened from the previous Hormusday, Mosday is the seventh and last day of an Asharin week.
+Long since shortened from the previous Hormusday, Mosday is the seventh and last day of a Zoherian week.
 # Months
-The Asharin Calendar months are taken from the elvish words for their numerical order, keeping things consistent and easy.
+The Zoher Calendar months are taken from the elvish words for their numerical order, keeping things consistent and easy.
 ### Minui
 ### Atya
 ### Nelui